1066 Country Walks and Battle Abbey

-The Ice House and Dairy are two of the newly re-modelled attractions for guests.
-Built in 1818, the Ice House and Dairy have just had a new thatched roof put on the buildings.
+The Ice House and Dairy are two of the newly re-modeled attractions for guests.
+Built-in 1818, the Ice House and Dairy have just had a new thatched roof put on the buildings.

 The 1066 Country Walk and Battle Abbey offer much to see and do.
-Visitors interested in visiting the region will get a lesson in history as they walk amongst the beauty of Hastings.
+Visitors interested in visiting the region will get a lesson in history as they walk amongst the beauty of East Sussex..

 Some images are used under the creative commons licence: